bscpnu/OpenLayersFromPostGIS/README.md

-# OpenLayersFromPostGIS
+# Part 2.
+OpenLayersFromPostGIS
-## Component PostGIS, OpenLayers, NodeJS, and Express
+## Components: PostGIS, OpenLayers, NodeJS, and Express
 ### Imam Mustafa Kamal (201683609) &

+#### After sucessfully converting OSM data to PostGIS as shown in https://github.com/bscpnu/ConvertOsmPostGIS, in this part we display those data to the web.

 Screenshot
 1. localhost:3000/map